-Measurements of gamma dose in air over intertidal and other areas are normally made at 1 m above the ground using RadEye SX Survey Meters or Mini Instruments environmental radiation meters type 6-80, with both type of meters connected to compensated Geiger-Muller tubes, type MC-71.
+Measurements of gamma dose in air over intertidal and other areas are normally made at 1 m above the ground using Mini Instruments environmental radiation meters type 6-80 with compensated Geiger-Muller tubes type MC-71.
 For certain key activities, for example for people living on houseboats or for wildfowlers lying on the ground, measurements at other distances from the ground may be made.
-External beta doses are measured on contact with the source, for example fishing nets, using Mini Instruments, Smart ION and Electra PB19RD monitors.
+External beta doses are measured on contact with the source, for example fishing nets, using Mini Instruments Smart ION and Electra PB19RD monitors.
 These portable instruments are calibrated against recognised reference standards and the inherent instrument background is subtracted.
 There are two quantities that can be presented as measures of external gamma dose rate, total gamma dose rate or terrestrial gamma dose rate.
 Total gamma dose rate includes all sources external to the measuring instrument.
 Terrestrial gamma dose rate excludes cosmic sources of radiation but includes all others.
-In this report, the total gamma dose rate is presented.
+In this report we have presented the total gamma dose rate.
 PHE reports terrestrial gamma dose rates to SEPA.
-Terrestrial gamma dose rate is converted to total gamma dose rate by the addition of 0.037 μ Gy h-1 which approximates the contribution made by cosmic radiation (HMIP, 1995).
+Terrestrial gamma dose rate is converted to total gamma dose rate by the addition of 0.037 μ Gy h-1 which is an approximation of the contribution made by cosmic radiation (HMIP, 1995).